inokawa/react-native-react-bridge/README.md

 export default webViewRender(<Root />);
 ```

-3. Use the entry file in your React Native app.
+3. Use the entry file in your React Native app with WebView.

 ```jsx
 // App.js